manikandan-ravikiran/better-py-motmetrics/README.md

 <a name="MOTChallengeCompatibility"></a>
 ### MOTChallenge compatibility

-**py-motmetrics** produces results compatible with popular [MOTChallenge][MOTChallenge] benchmarks.
+**better-py-motmetrics** produces results compatible with popular [MOTChallenge][MOTChallenge] benchmarks.
 Below are two results taken from MOTChallenge [Matlab devkit][devkit] corresponding to the results of the CEM tracker on the training set of the 2015 MOT 2DMark.

 ```